Rob-Pait/dreamcloud-docs/dreamobjects/tutorials/source/guide.rst

 create a user with an S3 key in your DreamObjects account in the DreamHost Panel.

-You can download :download:`the example script <demo/demo.zip>`, uncompress it, and then run it using the following command:
+You can download `the example script <https://raw.githubusercontent.com/dreamhost/dreamcloud-docs/master/dreamobjects/tutorials/source/demo/demo.py>`_, and then run it using the following command:

 .. code-block:: sh